The Costa del Sol is a haven for golfers with this particular region of Spain, home to some of the finest golf courses in Europe.

 A golfers guide wouldn’t be any good without reference to the many golf courses located in the Fuengirola area.

-There are around 10 great golf courses to play in the area including Chaparral, Santana Golf, Mijas Golf, Alhaurin Golf, Torrequebrada, Calanova and Noria Golf.
+There are a number of great golf courses to play in the area including Chaparral, Santana Golf, Mijas Golf Los Lagos & Los Olivos, Alhaurin Golf, Torrequebrada, Calanova and Noria Golf.

 The La Cala Golf Resort is a short drive away and is home to three great courses.
 La Cala Resort is a favourite with many professional sporting teams and individuals throughout the year due to the climate and the excellent sporting facilities on offer.